 From foodie fests to live music and everything in between, the Triad has it all.
 Families with young children will enjoy events like the annual Carolina Classic Fair, while young adults can look forward to fun summer music festivals like downtown Winston-Salem’s Summer Music Series.
+Be sure to check out the events schedule for Greensboro Downtown Parks.

 Festive annual holiday events include the Holiday Market and Downtown in December in Greensboro, Winston-Salem’s Christmas by Candlelight tours and Jaycees Holiday Parade, High Point’s annual Holiday Festival Parade, and Kernersville’s Spring Folly and Christmas Parade.
 Other holiday events include Halloween pet parades, St. Patrick’s Day bar crawls and more.
 Discover a few of the Triad’s best events and festivals below.